-B. OCPC's Business Model is Unproven
+B. OCPC's Business Model is Unproven in the Long Term

 OCPC seeks to create a viable business in small-scale renewable energy Projects, in which community members and entities (who may have no direct involvement or experience with renewable energy programs) participate financially.
 Although renewable energy cooperatives are well-established in Europe and Canada (where laws governing such entities are different), this is an unproven model in Oregon and elsewhere in the United States.
 It is difficult economically to assemble the resources (financial and otherwise) to develop large-scale renewable energy projects.
 It is likely to be even more difficult to accomplish OCPC's business model, because most of its Projects will be small-scale Renewable Energy Facilities.
-There is no assurance that OCPC will be able to develop and implement its business model.
+While OCPC has successfully brought eleven projects online to-date, there is no assurance that OCPC will be able to continue implementing its business model.
 Member-Investors might not receive their expected dividends or might lose all or part of their invested capital.